chsasank/chsasank.github.io/_posts/tech/2020-12-31-edge-of-chaos.md

     return num_steps
 ```

-Let's initialize the array randomly with a large maximum vale and evolve it until stable.
+Let's initialize the array randomly with a large maximum value and evolve it until stable.

 ```
 n = 20